 Getting around in Oslo is usually smooth and easy for expats – that is, unless a snowstorm causes delays.
-The city's train system is highly efficient and covers most of the country, as do various bus, tram and ferry lines.
+The city's railway system is highly efficient and covers most of the country, as do various bus, tram and ferry lines.

 Public transport in Oslo

 Oslo has excellent public transport and the options are varied.
 There are reliable bus, metro and tram services that run regularly and take commuters anywhere they need to go in the greater metropolitan area.

 Public transport in Oslo is costly, but there are good and reasonable options for long-term usage that cover several forms of transport.

 Public transit passes

 Expats can purchase a monthly, daily, or 10-trip pass for the trikken (tram), T-bane (subway) and bus, which is cheaper and easier than paying per ride, especially if using public transport on a regular basis.
-Passes are also interchangeable between types of transport, including local trains.
+Passes are also interchangeable between different modes of transport, including local trains.
 Tickets can be bought at kiosks, on buses and at train stations.

 Commuters should ensure they have a ticket when getting onto public transport.
 Most tram drivers cannot sell tickets, and it is common to have checks by plain-clothed ticket-control agents.
 If someone is caught without one, they will receive a hefty fine.

 Buses, trams and trains

 Buses and trams depart every five, 10 or 15 minutes depending on the time of day and route.
-Outside of normal hours, they leave every 20 or 30 minutes within the city limits.
+Outside normal hours, they leave every 20 or 30 minutes within the city limits.

 Longer-distance trains and buses have their own schedules.
-Transport schedules are easy to find online and all train information can be found at the Norwegian State Railways (NSB) website.
+Transport schedules are easy to find online, and all train information can be found at the Norwegian State Railways (Vy) website.